AdobeDocs/certification.en/help/certifications/aem/aem-assets-p-developer.md

 Your certification will be valid for two years from when you pass.
 We recommend taking the newer version, when possible, because it covers newer product capabilities.

-If you are comfortable working in Adobe Managed Services and Adobe Experience Manager as a Cloud Service, and are able to set up Adobe Experience Manager environments and infrastructure.
+If you're comfortable working in Adobe Managed Services and Adobe Experience Manager as a Cloud Service, and are able to set up Adobe Experience Manager environments and infrastructure.

 If you have:

 * 6 months+ CMS experience
 * 6 months+ AEM Assets experience